lemlac/mulem/docs/reference.md

 ## Importing and Modules

 * **Modules:** Declare with `moduleName :: mod`.
 Only one per file.
-* **Imports:** Must be explicit. `import a.b{c, d}`.
-Use `in "path"` for direct file imports.
+* **Imports:** Must be explicit. `a.b{c, d} :: import`.
+Use `import "path"` for direct file imports.

 Use `import` to import something, optionally giving the import an alias with `as`.
-You can either import a single export like `import a.b.c` or multiple at once using destructuring rules `import a.b{c, d}`. *(See [Destructuring](#destructuring).)* Note that there is no `.` before the `{`.
-This follows the same convention that destructuring with tuples does.
-All imports must be **explicitly** declared—no `import a.b._`.
+You can either import a single export like `a.b{c} :: import` or multiple at once using destructuring rules `a.b{c, d} :: import`. *(See [Destructuring](#destructuring).)* This follows the same convention as destructuring with tuples.
+All imports must be **explicitly** declared—no `import a.b.*`.
 This helps prevent naming conflicts and track where things have been defined.

 The most common import will likely be the `print` function, which will be defined somewhere in a standard library.

 ```
-import std.print     -- This is just an example and not final.
+std{print} :: import    -- This is just an example and not final.

 print("Hello, world!")
 ```

 Modules are named with the keyword `mod` near the top before anything is defined.
 This is the name you'll use when importing your module. **There can only be one `mod` declaration per file.** Multiple `mod` declarations is a syntax error.
 Imports are based on the include path when compiling or running a script.
-To import from a file by direct filepath, use `in "path"` after `import`.
+To import from a file by direct filepath, use `import "path"`.

 ```
-import someModule{thing} in "../../somewhere.mu"
+someModule{thing} :: import "../../somewhere.mu"

 myModule :: mod